phoebe-team/phoebe/doc/sphinx/source/tutorials/coupledBTE.rst

   scatteringMatrixInMemory = true
   solverBTE = ["relaxons"]

-Where these parameters were described in the relaxons tutorial.

-**However, there are a few specific points which need to be discussed, which are specific to the coupled BTE calculation.**
+Most parameters used here are applicable to all relaxon calculations and are described in the relaxons tutorial.
+Here we address a few points specific to the coupled BTE calculation:

   - The population window limit and k/q-grids here are *very* coarse.
 One should increase them and the grids used in the calculation until it is converged.
   - We have chosen a ``qMesh`` which is commensurate with our ``kMesh``.
 This is required in the coupled BTE calculation so that the same electron and phonon states are used in the electron-phonon, phonon-electron, and drag contributions to the scattering matrix.